 - During the Confession all deacons should kneel down except for the deacon who prays the “Confession”.
 This deacon stands across the altar facing the priest holding the cross in his right hand, a candle in his left hand and a Corporal (lefafa) in between.

-The Deacons in Receiving the Holy Communion
+Receiving Holy Communion

 - The deacon who prays the “Confession” should take Communion immediately after the priests, then he stands at the main entrance of the Altar (The Royal Door), facing the Altar.
-After all of the deacons receive communion, he then walks (backwards) in front of the priest so that he is facing the “Holy Body”.
+After all of the deacons receive communion, he then walks (backwards) in front of the priest so that he is facing the “Holy Body.”

 - Chanting the distribution hymns outside the altar is no excuse for delaying to receive the “Holy Communion”.

-Giving Communion to a Sick Person
+Communing a Sick Person

-Outside of the Altar If the priest must go to a sick person outside the Altar, a deacon, carrying a candle, must escort him.
+- Outside of the Altar If the priest must go to a sick person outside the Altar, a deacon, carrying a candle, must escort him.

-The deacon who prayed the “Confession” should remain guarding the “Holy Body” and carrying the cross, the candle, and the corporal in between.
+- The deacon who prayed the “Confession” should remain guarding the “Holy Body” and carrying the cross, the candle, and the corporal in between.